romilskr3/Extracting-Information-from-Images-of-Charts/README.md

 ## Summary

-Our work in this project can be summaried as follows:
+Our work in this project can be summarised as follows:
 - We highlight the complexity and significance of extracting information from images of scientific plots.
 - We extensively review published literature by past researchers to understand their conducted work and contribution to the field.
 - After comparing some published VQA datasets based on chart images, we decided to use the PlotQA dataset.